NanoLifeM/Exchange_Bs/README.md

 * This repository is intended as a UI prototype and starting point.
 * The fake login is suitable for showcasing navigation, flows, and UI only.
 * Replace the fake login and mock data with real authentication and secure API calls before using in production.

-### Demo credentials (for local/testing only)

-Use any non-empty values on the login screen — the demo login does not authenticate against a real backend.

 ---